 - Trace records should be generated in each NE where a Trace Session has been activated and a Trace Recording Session has been started.

-- Format of the Trace records shall be XML based on the Schema in TS 32.423 [3].
+- Format of the Trace records shall be XML or GPB based on the Schema in TS 32.423 [3].

 - In UMTS or EPS trace, the trace records should be transferred on the Itf-N to the Network Manager using one of two approaches: direct transfer from NE to NM or transfer from NE to NM via EM.